zeromq/libzmq/tests/README.md

 fail because it takes time for sockets to settle after a connect.
 If you need to add a sleep, please be consistent with all the other tests and use: msleep (SETTLE_TIME);

+# Building tests in Windows

+Install CMAKE
+CMD> CMAKE libzmq/tests
+CMD> tests.sln
+CMD> # build all projects in the solution